 - General educational videos

 - Live events

-- Tradestation University
+- TradeStation University

-- Education section within 'Market Insights' tab
+- Education section under the 'Market Insights' tab

-Within this tab, you can also find some scheduled live events, although these are mainly US-based.
+Under this tab, you can also find some scheduled live events, although these are mainly US-based.

 |• Majority of clients belong to a top-tier financial authority||• No negative balance protection|

 |• High level of investor protection||• Does not hold a banking license|

 |• Financial information is publicly available|